Frequently asked questions

 The exterior gear locker (standard on all our models) is a great place to store gear, skis and snowboards for those who will be using the camper as a base camp for snow sports.

-Can you use the camper while it’s off the truck?
+Can you use the camper when it’s off the truck?

-Yes!
-One of the great things about truck campers is that they provide the ability to set up camp, off-load your camper and then the ability to use your truck for other things like hunting, launch the boat, running to town etc.
+One of the great things about truck campers is that they provide the ability to set up camp, off-load your camper and then the ability to use your truck for other things like hunting, launching the boat, running to town, etc.

-IMPORTANT: When using the camper off of the truck and on the jacks, make sure the camper is on stable, flat ground, that the jacks are as low as possible, and that the nose of the camper is never facing downwards.
+IMPORTANT: When using the camper off of the truck and on the jacks, make sure the camper is on stable, flat ground, that the jacks are as low as possible, and for safety reasons it is required to support the front nose of the camper when used off of the truck to limit potential of tipping forward.

 How much weight can my truck carry?